swegger/SE_SL_2022/README.md

     2. Run the code under "Main analysis" (line 68)

 ### Supplementary Figure 5
-Due to the combined size of the 729 different instantiations of the biomimetic circuit used in this figure, it is not possible for us to share the data associated with the original results.
-To recreate the results requires iterating the model for each combination of parameter values.
+Due to the combined size of the data files associated with the 729 different instantiations of the biomimetic circuit used in this figure, it is not possible for us to share the data associated with the original results.
+Recreating the results requires iterating the model for each combination of parameter values.
 We have provided a wrapper function that will set up the list of parameterizations used and run one iteration of parameters selected from this list.
 Here, we provide the necessary code to run one such iteration.
 It is *highly* recommended that the user deploys the code on a computational cluster such that each iteration can be run in parallel.

 1. Set up the save options at the MATLAB command line using: